helenoid/swissknife/docs/phase1/technical_challenges.md

 - Complex setup involving native dependencies.

 **Solution:**
-- **Node.js Runtimes:** Integrate with established Node.js ML runtimes like `onnxruntime-node` (for ONNX models) or `tensorflow.js-node` (for TensorFlow models).
-These provide bindings to native libraries often supporting CPU and GPU acceleration (CUDA, DirectML, etc.).
+- **Node.js Runtimes:** Integrate with established Node.js ML runtimes like `onnxruntime-node` (for ONNX models) or `tensorflow.js-node` (for TensorFlow models) within the `MLEngine` (`src/ml/`).
 - **Hardware Acceleration:** Leverage execution providers within the chosen runtime (e.g., ONNX Runtime's CUDA EP).
-Implement logic to detect available hardware and select the appropriate provider.
+Implement logic in the `MLEngine` or a dedicated hardware service (`src/ml/hardware.ts`) to detect available hardware and select the appropriate provider based on configuration or availability.
-- **Model Loading/Management:** Load models from the filesystem (via Storage System).
-Implement lazy loading – only load models into memory when first needed by a command.
+- **Model Loading/Management:** Load models from the filesystem (via `StorageOperations`).
+Implement lazy loading within the `MLEngine` – only load models into memory when first needed by a command.
+Manage model versions and metadata via the `ModelRegistry`.
-- **Resource Management:** Monitor memory usage.
+- **Resource Management:** Monitor memory usage (`process.memoryUsage()`).
 Allow configuration of resource limits if possible (e.g., number of inference threads).
-Use `worker_threads` to run inference off the main event loop if it's CPU-intensive and blocking.
+Use `worker_threads` (via `WorkerPool`) to run inference off the main event loop if it's CPU-intensive and blocking.
-- **Model Optimization/Quantization:** Explore model quantization techniques compatible with the chosen runtime to reduce model size and potentially speed up inference, especially on CPU.
+- **Model Optimization/Quantization:** Explore model quantization techniques compatible with the chosen runtime (e.g., ONNX quantization tools) to reduce model size and potentially speed up inference, especially on CPU.
+Integrate this as part of the `MLEngine` or a separate utility.
 - **External Inference Server (Optional):** For very heavy models or shared access, consider deploying models on a separate inference server (like Triton) and having the CLI interact via API, though this moves away from pure CLI execution.

 ### 3.2 Cross-Platform Neural Network Compatibility